MatteoSchiavinato/metagen_assembly/README.md

 ##### Nextflow tips

+- You can change all parameters from command line or from the `nextflow.config` file.
+Not all parameters are shown with `--help`, so check the `nextflow.config` file too.
 - You can resume a crashed run by re-running the same command and adding `-resume` as an option after `run`.
 More info [here](https://www.nextflow.io/docs/latest/getstarted.html).
 - You can specify where to save the temporary files of the pipeline by specifying a `-work-dir` directory right after `run`.
 More info on that and on other options available in `nextflow run` can be found [here](https://www.nextflow.io/docs/latest/cli.html#clean).
 - The `work` directory tends to become quite crowded and full thousands of internal nextflow files, so every now and then make sure you clean it with `nextflow clean`.
 More info [here](https://www.nextflow.io/docs/latest/cli.html#clean)